Unsure where you owe sales or use tax

 Sales tax exposure in Texas exists when a business has sufficient connection to the state and engages in taxable transactions without full compliance.

 Exposure can exist even if a business never registered or collected tax.
+Registration or filing does not create exposure.
+It reveals exposure that already exists.

 Texas enforces economic nexus based on sales into the state.